-Using smart devices and technology in disaster environments has been a challenge for urban search and rescue.
-While many apps and website tools exist that perform a portion of what we need for our work, the learning curve as well as interoperability issues have prevented us from having a single unified system to collect and organize the information we need for better field situational awareness.
-Today, we present to you, a smart device app and team management website that streamline what we need in the field, all in one application: Disaster Surveyor.
+Using smart devices and technology in disaster environments has been a challenge for urban search and rescue from the top end international arena, to domestic FEMA levels, and grass roots volunteer CERT first responders.
+Today, we present to you, a dedicated USAR app and team management website that streamline what we need in the field, all in one application: Disaster Surveyor.